cjacks04/cjacks04.github.io/_includes/seeprojects.md

   </div>
   <div class="col-sm-9" style="position: relative;padding-right: 15px;padding-left: 20px;">
           <div class="title" style="color:black;font-weight: normal;">Amplifying the Voices of Black and Latinx Communities in  Environmental Policy Discussions (2023-Current)</div>
-      <div class="author" style="color:dimgrey;font-weight: normal;">In this proposal, we describe research to develop innovative digital tools and practices to increase civic engagement among underrepresented communities in the area of community deliberation and advocacy in policymaking.
-This project will enable individuals and non-governmental organizations (NGOs), who often represent the interests of community members, to participate in deliberations and policies on environmental issues.
-Many questions arise when considering how to support underrepresented communities in deliberation and advocacy  -  What are the current capabilities for community deliberation and advocacy work?
-What information and data are required for effective dialogues?
-How to ensure trust in the process?
-The project addresses only a handful of the questions above through the convergence of diverse areas of expertise from the PI and Co-PI —human-centered design, science communication, data science, and environmental policymaking.</div>
+      <div class="author" style="color:dimgrey;font-weight: normal;">This project aims to develop innovative digital tools and practices to boost civic engagement in underrepresented communities, specifically in the context of community deliberation and advocacy in policymaking, with a focus on environmental issues.
+It seeks to answer questions about the current capabilities, data needs, and trust-building in this area.
+The project leverages diverse expertise in human-centered design, science communication, data science, and environmental policymaking to tackle these challenges.</div>
     </div>

   </div>